ApexRMS/a269/README.md

 5-lulc-change-analysis.R: Computes the annual rate of conversion to developed or agricultural land.

-6-model-variables.R: Models % aspen cover and quadratic mean diameter as a function of stand age and species using natural cubic splines.
+6-model-variables.R: Models % aspen cover and quadratic mean diameter as a function of stand age using natural cubic splines.

 7-build-library.R: Creates an stsimsf SyncroSim library, loads Project and Scenario-scope datasheets, and builds management scenarios.